Tammy Hembrow Sizzles In Flirty Daisy Bikini In New Photo Series

-Tammy Hembrow took to her Instagram page today to showcase her toned bod in a flirty, daisy bikini.
+Tammy Hembrow took to her Instagram page today to showcase her toned body in a flirty knitted daisy bikini.
 The crochet set was light lavender with white daisy accents on the top and bottom.
-There were two, similar images in the photo set that offered a good look at her physique.
+There were two similar images in the photo set that offered a good look at her physique.

 In the first shot, she posed sitting on the floor as she propped herself up with her left arm.
 She raised her right hand and placed it on her head as she gazed directly down at the camera with a sultry pout.